steveoro/goggles_admin2/docs/data_fix/pre_matching_pattern_complete.md

 ## Executive Summary

 Successfully implemented the **"solve early, commit later"** pre-matching pattern across Phases 2, 3, and 4 of the data import workflow.
-All junction tables and dependent entities now have their IDs pre-matched during phase building, eliminating complex lookup logic from Phase 6 (PhaseCommitter) and providing early feedback to operators.
+All junction tables and dependent entities now have their IDs pre-matched during phase building, eliminating complex lookup logic from Phase 6 (Main) and providing early feedback to operators.

 ---